stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

 had wakened him.
 There was in the keen, clear air of these Canadian woods a soporific as potent as any drug.
 Campbell lay quiet for a moment, sinking slowly back into the delicious borderlands of sleep, conscious of an exquisite weariness, an unaccustomed sense of muscles well used, and relaxed now into perfect ease.
-These were vacation&rsquo;s most delightful moments, after all&mdash;rest, after toil, in the clear, sweet forest night.
+These were vacation's most delightful moments, after all--rest, after toil, in the clear, sweet forest night.

-  Luxuriously, as his mind sank backward into oblivion, he assured himself once more that three long months of freedom lay before him&mdash;freedom from cities and monotony, freedom from pedagogy and the University and students with no rudiments of interest in the geology he earned his daily bread by dinning into their obdurate ears.
-Freedom from&mdash;
+  Luxuriously, as his mind sank backward into oblivion, he assured himself once more that three long months of freedom lay before him--freedom from cities and monotony, freedom from pedagogy and the University and students with no rudiments of interest in the geology he earned his daily bread by dinning into their obdurate ears.
+Freedom from--

   Abruptly the delightful somnolence crashed about him.
 Somewhere outside the sound of tin shrieking across tin slashed into his peace.
 George Campbell sat up jerkily and reached for